How to Promote Your Premium WordPress Theme

 The prospects are always willing to play around with your theme for free, because no financial risk is involved.
 If they like the bare essentials of your theme, they’ll be ready and happy to pay for a premium product.
 Currently the plugin costs only $21, which is a small investment considering the huge potential that the MotoPress Demo builder has to improve your conversion rates.

-Okay, let’s see what proven marketing strategies can help you promote a Premium WordPress theme.
+Okay, let’s see what proven marketing strategies can help you promote your WordPress theme!

 As well as theme documentation is important, video tutorials are also hugely helpful for the majority of users.
 Mainly, they love to see your theme in action – how it’s customizable on the backend and how to make any tweak.
 They are also a great source for increasing your search engine rankings through video channels like Youtube.
 Make sure that description of each video contains a direct link to the front page of your website or to particular product.